jmcusick/price-yak-amazon-price-drop/README.md

 * In terminal 6: Tear everything down

-Once you are done testing, run the following command to tear down all containers:
+Once you are done running, use the following command to tear down all containers:

 ~~~
 docker-compose down